 This Section sets forth the standards applicable to the development of each Building type within the CGOD.
 These standards supplement the Building Standards provided in Section 10.5 D. These standards are intended to ensure development that aligns with the purpose and intent of this Section.

 Building Types Overview

-Table 10A-3 describes the Building types permitted in the GCOD.
+Table 3-3 describes the Building types permitted in the CGOD.

-Table 10A-3 – Building Types General
+Table 3-3 – Building Types General